naitikmundra/Money-Pipes/README.md

 # Money-Pipes
-This is  the backend flask code in main.py and the front end code in Templates folder. entire website is hosted/availabe here- https://naitikmundra18.pythonanywhere.com
+This is  the backend flask code in main.py and the front end code in Templates folder. entire website is hosted/availabe here- https://naitikmundra18.pythonanywhere.com (it might be a bit slow to load, hosted on a testing platform.)

 # How to run the website?